olebole/irafdoc/doc/specred.dofibers.rst

   The <i>batch</i> processing option allows object spectra to be processed as a background or batch job.
 This will only occur if sky spectra editing and
   <b>splot</b> review (interactive operations) are turned off, either when the
-  task is run or by responding with <tt>"NO"</tt> to the queries during processing.
+  task is run or by responding with <span style="font-family: monospace;">"NO"</span> to the queries during processing.
   </p>
   <p>
   The <i>listonly</i> option prints a summary of the processing steps which